zys8119/uiDome/docs/en-US/guide/theming.md

 // If you just import on demand, you can ignore the following content.
 // if you want to import all styles:
-// @use "element-plus/theme-chalk/src/index.scss" as *;
+// @use "wisdom-plus/theme-chalk/src/index.scss" as *;
 ```

 Then in the entry file of your project, import this style file instead of Element's built CSS:

 ::: tip

-Import `element/index.scss` before scss of element-plus to avoid the problem of sass mixed variables, because we need generate light-x by your custom variables.
+Import `element/index.scss` before scss of wisdom-plus to avoid the problem of sass mixed variables, because we need generate light-x by your custom variables.

 :::

-Create a `element/index.scss` to combine your variables and variables of element-plus.
+Create a `element/index.scss` to combine your variables and variables of wisdom-plus.
 (If you import them in ts, they will not be combined.)

 ::: tip

 In addition, you should distinguish your scss from the element variable scss.
-If they are mixed together, each hot update of `element-plus` needs to compile a large number of scss files, resulting in slow speed.
+If they are mixed together, each hot update of `wisdom-plus` needs to compile a large number of scss files, resulting in slow speed.

 :::